SurajMotwani1306/angular-datatable-sm/projects/angular-datatable-sm/README.md

 # Configuration - JSON/Object
+### Step 4:
-Values with dummy data is added below, to recieve as required response/structure:
+Values with dummy data is mentioned below, to recieve as required response:
-Service file methods must return below format as response, to pass.
+Service file methods must return below format as response, to pass & "angular-datatable-sm" to work properly

 ```ts
 let tableData = {